Tieske/pe-parser/README.md

 Limitations
 ===========

-It uses regular Lua numbers, so 64bit numbers will not work properly because they are to big.
-Generally this is not an issue as files don't tend to be so big.
-One exception to that is for some bit-flag fields in 64bit format, which simply cannot be handled this way.
+It uses regular Lua numbers (for file seeking), so for really large files it will not work properly because Lua numbers cannot hold 64bit integers.
+Generally this is not an issue as executable files don't tend to be that big.
+All numbers returned will be as hex fromatted strings, so 64bit flag fields can be processed correctly.

 PE info
 =======